-Cut-through The switch only waits for the destination hardware address to be received and then looks up the destination address in the MAC filter table.
+Cut-through When in this mode, the switch waits for the destination hardware address to be received before it looks up the destination address in the MAC filter table.

-FragmentFree The default for the Catalyst 1900 switch, it is sometimes referred to as modified cut-through.
-Checks the first 64 bytes of a frame for fragmentation (because of possible collisions) before forwarding the frame.
+FragmentFree (modified cut-through) This is the default mode for the Catalyst 1900 switch, and it's sometimes referred to as modified cut-through.
+In FragmentFree mode, the switch checks the first 64 bytes of a frame before forwarding it for fragmentation, thus guarding against possible collisions.